Making elections more accessible with Convo and the AEC

 16 April 2025

-The Australian Electoral Commission (AEC) has partnered with Convo to provide greater accessibility for Deaf and hard of hearing voters at the 2025 federal election in voting centres across Australia.
-Convo Access is an on-demand Auslan interpreting service available on your phone, and will allow people to connect directly with the AEC to ask questions and receive support during the voting process.
+The Australian Electoral Commission (AEC) partnered with Convo to improve accessibility for Deaf and hard of hearing voters during the 2025 federal election at voting centres across Australia.
+Convo Access is an on-demand Auslan interpreting service available on mobile phones.
+During the election, it enabled voters to connect directly with the AEC to ask questions and receive support throughout the voting process.

 Since 2022, the AEC and Convo have worked together to reduce communication barriers and make voting more inclusive.
-Convo Access helps ease the stress of election day by ensuring clear, supportive communication and education about voting.
+In 2025, Convo Access helped ease the stress of election day by ensuring clear, supportive communication and access to information.

 Reducing stress for voters